allbb3886/EDA_Practice/README.md

 # EDA_Practice
-A repository of Explanatory Data Analysis exercises from Kaggle using R.
+A repository of Explanatory Data Analysis exercises and existing notebooks from Kaggle using R.